DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - ❄️**Unclassified**: not sensitive
   - 🔴**Commercial/Non-Governmental data classification** 🟡CPSP often takes into account the value of the data, any regulatory or legal requirements that may apply to the data, and how long the data is useful—its lifespan. non-government organizations use labels such as:
       - 🍮**Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences.
 It is the most sensitive data.
-      - 🍮**Private**: may include personal information, such as credit card data and bank accounts; unauthorized disclosure can be disastrous.
+      - 🍮**Private**: may include personal information, such as credit card data,  patient X-ray data, and bank accounts; unauthorized disclosure can be disastrous.
 Private data is internal business data that shouldn't be exposed but that doesn't meet the threshold for confidential or proprietary data.
       - 🍮**Sensitive**: needs extraordinary precautions to ensure confidentiality and integrity.
 Sensitive data may help attackers or otherwise create risk.
       - 🍮**Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage
   -  It is important to protect data in all states: at rest, in transit, or in use